 Although Victorian homes come in a variety of styles, most are defined by elaborate ornamental details.
 Italianate Victorian houses, such as this brick home, were modeled after Italian Renaissance villas.
 This style is typically limited to two stories and a boxier shape but often features the decorative brackets, lace-like detailing, and intricate trimwork of other Victorian styles.

 Some large Victorian homes feature outdoor living spaces extending from the main level to the upper level.
-This one also makes use of a distinctive multihue paint combination and curved woodwork of all shapes and sizes.
+It's not uncommon to see dual porches stacked on top of each other.
+This Victorian-style house accentuates its features with a colorful exterior paint combination and curved woodwork of all shapes and sizes.

 Many Victorian homes were built in cities during times that experienced explosive population growth.
 That often meant small lot sizes, so homeowners looked up instead of out to gain square footage.
 A common setup for Victorian homes: The main level is halfway below ground with at least two more levels stacked on top.
 In some cases, homes were only a room or two wide.